18F/prototype-icm/README.md

 **Objective**: Learn as much as we can about CRT's reporting needs and the constraints a future data model must support.

+**Outputs**:
+- Discovering must-have data model constraints to support the vendor evaluation.
+- A pre-run of part of the data migration.
+- A data migration acceptance testing script, human-readable.
+- A data migration acceptance testing script, machine-readable.

 **Method**:
 - Start with CRT's current data model and sample data.
 - Use a variant of the red-green-refactor loop, but for reports and data, to iterate on the data model: